kasvith/simple-microservice-example/README.md

 ## Build the frontend

-The application uses a frontend written with plain html with jQuery and to style with Bulma This is built with webpack.
+The application uses a frontend written with plain html with jQuery and to style with Bulma.
+This is built with webpack.
 This default application is built assuming you are using the `localhost`.

 To build this to fit your own **IP Address** please follow the steps before you running the `docker-compose up`